 Then, and only then, if you feel you need another angle on your feedback, try script coverage.
 (But absolutely don’t spend an arm and a leg!)

-And then, if you want to take it to the next level, and can afford it, work with a script consultant or a script doctor.
+And then, if you want to take it to the next level, and can afford it, work with a script consultant.

 But what you don’t want to do is expect any third party, no matter how much or how little you pay them, to treat your script as if it’s a BMW in need of engine repair, or a house in need of painting.